veritrans/mobile-merchant-server/README.md

+##NOTE: THIS IS A SERVER REFERENCE FORTHE OLD MIDTRANS SDK.
+IF YOU'RE USING SDK VERSION 1.X.X, PLEASE REFER TO THE [NEW REPO](https://github.com/veritrans/veritrans-android/wiki/Implementation-for-Merchant-Server)

 # Merchant Server Reference implementation for mobile Apps

 This is a testing server for the development of Veritran's IOs and Android SDK.
 Also acts as a reference implementation for the methods to be implemented by merchants to use the mobile sdk